Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/08_Lustre.md

   ![Managing the striping parameters (2)](https://462000265.lumidata.eu/2day-20240502/img/LUMI-2day-20240502-08-lustre/LustreManageStriping2.png){ loading=lazy }
 </figure>

-Striping in Lustre can be set at a filesystem level by the sysadmins, but users can adjust the settings at the directory level (which then sets the default for files created in that directory) and file level.
+Striping in Lustre is set at a filesystem level by the sysadmins, but users can adjust the settings at the directory level (which then sets the default for files created in that directory) and file level.
 Once a file is created, the striping configuration cannot be changed anymore on-the-fly.